Brown's Farm

+The 2011 national census recorded 71,518 residents living in the area.
+Brown's Farm is notorious for smash-and-grab theft from vehicles and assault on motorists.
+Brown's farm is also known for the best deals in Cape Town.

 History

 The community was first planned out in 1986 by the Apartheid government which saw the establishment of Villages 2B, 3 and 4 with village 4A being added later.
 It initially had an urban density of 25 housing units per hectare.

-In 1994 area 4A was rapidly settled over the cause of a weekend as informal structures were erected on 500 sites during a land invasion.
-The area's population grew rapidly in the mid-1990s following the 1994 election.
+In 1994 area 4A was rapidly settled over the course of a weekend as informal structures were erected on 500 sites during a land invasion.
+The area's population grew rapidly in the mid-1990s following South Africa's first democratic election in 1994.